Makio Inoue: Career

 He voiced the titular character in Captain Harlock from 1978 through the 1990s.

 In the 1980s, as his popularity began to wane, he scaled back his voice acting activities and began to focus more on his stage career.
 He later became a buddhist monk and built his own temple in Chiba Prefecture.
 In addition to his work as an actor and voice actor, including voicing Master Eraqus in the Kingdom Hearts series, he began to go on regular training trips, including retreats deep into the mountains to sit in zazen meditation in order to attain enlightenment.
 Since then, he wore samue and geta to recordings and visited studios on a moped motorcycle.

 In 2011, Inoue dropped the role of Goemon at the request of the production company, being succeeded in the role by Daisuke Namikawa.

 In the 2000s, he began a relationship with dancer Sui-sei, whom he met through stage work.
-In 2017, he opened an Twitter account and resumed his interactions with his former fans; in 2019, he launched a "lifetime project" and a YouTube channel.
+In 2017, he opened a Twitter account and resumed his interactions with his former fans; in 2019, he launched a "lifetime project" and a YouTube channel.

 On November 29, 2019, Inoue died at his home in Chiba Prefecture due to worsening angina pectoris, a chronic illness, at the age of 80.